blochberger/Tafelsalz/README.md

 git clone --recursive https://github.com/blochberger/Tafelsalz.git
 ```

-⚠️ **WARNING**: This project is still work in progress and the API is highly unstable.
-It is recommended to use a more stable library for the time being, such as [jedisct1/swift-sodium](https://github.com/jedisct1/swift-sodium).
+⚠️ **WARNING**: This project will not provide backwards compatibility.
+The API might change with the purpose of improving it.
+Changes should stabilize over time.
+If you need a more backwards compatible framework, I suggest to use [jedisct1/swift-sodium](https://github.com/jedisct1/swift-sodium).

 ## Concept